torrvision/focal_calibration/README.md

 ### Training and Evaluation:

-Refer *.sh files for training and Evaluation scripts
+Refer 20newsgroup_*.sh files for training and Evaluation scripts

 ## Pretrained models